- Amsterdam, The Netherlands

 Being a relatively small and welcoming city, pre-Christmas activity is simple and fun to navigate.
 The whole place is covered in lights, with markets on almost every corner you come across.

 Complete with cabaret, crafts, beer, and rollercoasters, The Tivoli Gardens hosts one of the best.
-If candy is the best part of Christmas for you, then Soemods Bolcher is the place to go.
+If candy is the best part of Christmas for you, then Soemods Bolcher is the place to go after enjoying one day in Copenhagen.

 You’ve never done Christmas until you’ve done it in London.
 It’s a truly unique experience.
 The entire city transforms into a magical winter wonderland, with ice skating being the most loved activity on offer.